micheltosu/Cinvaders/README.md

-### C invaders ###
+# C invaders #
-This is a game created by @micheltosu and @tobiasbjerking as a project for the C++ programming course at DSV, Stockholm University held by Jozef Swiatycki.
+This is a game created by [Michel Tosu](http://github.com/micheltosu) and [Tobias Bjerking](http://github.com/tobias-bjerking) as a project for the C++ programming course at DSV, Stockholm University held by Jozef Swiatycki.

 ## Instructions ##